ZipCPU/zipcpu/README.md

 I keep the CPU apart from any necessary peripherals.

-So, if you want to try out the CPU, feel free to download and build this repository.
+So, if you want to try out the CPU, feel free to download and build this repository (use `git-clone` with a depth of 1--there's a lot of stuff in the git repo that you don't necessarily need).
 You'll need it for the binutils, GCC, and [newlib](https://sourceware.org/newlib) support provided by it.

 Once you've built these tools, then I'd suggest you look into the [ZBasic repository](https://github.com/ZipCPU/zbasic).
 That repository places